 The Organization leases land from the City of Atlanta on which the child care center is constructed.
 The lease, dated March 2002, has an initial five year term, and is renewable for five additional five-year terms, for a total of thirty years.
+The most recent renewal extends through March 2022.
 Under the lease terms, the Organization pays the city \$1 per year for use of the land, which is substantially below fair market value.
 The leasehold improvements the Organization makes to the land remain the property of the city at the end of the lease.
-At November 30, 2017, the date the financial statements are available for issue, the City of Atlanta has not signed the lease renewal effective March 2017.
-However, Organization management has been informed that the Atlanta City Council has approved such a renewal, and management expects the lease renewal to be finalized and that the Organization's operations will continue without interruption.

 The Organization recorded a temporarily restricted contribution of \$145,000 to reflect the estimated value of the land lease in excess of the payments made by the Organization to the city over the life of the lease.
 The restriction is recognized as released on a straight-line basis over the thirty-year life of the lease.
-At June 30, 2017 and 2016, contributions of \$67,667 and \$72,500 remained under temporary restriction in connection with the lease.
+At June 30, 2018 and 2017, contributions of \$62,833 and \$67,667 remained under temporary restriction in connection with the lease.